-On college campuses, our trauma-informed platform increased the chances that a survivor will report, the speed of reporting, and the detection of serial sexual assailants.
-Survivors who visited their school’s Callisto Campus website were 5 times more likely to report their assault than survivors who did not.
-The time it took for survivors to report using Callisto Campus (4 months) was almost three times faster than the national average of 11 months.
-And 15% of survivors entering our matching system (see below) matched with another victim of the same assailant, causing them to report simultaneously.
+On college campuses, our trauma-informed platform has increased the chances that a survivor will report, the speed of reporting, and the detection of serial sexual assailants.
+Survivors who visit their school’s Callisto Campus website are five times more likely to report their assault than survivors who do not.
+The time it takes for survivors to report using Callisto Campus (four months) is almost three times faster than the national average of 11 months.
+And 15% of survivors entering our matching system (see below) match with another victim of the same assailant, causing them to report simultaneously.

 Survivors can create secure, encrypted, and time-stamped records about their sexual assault.
 Without Callisto, student survivors who report begin the process 11 months after experiencing sexual assault.
 Callisto allows survivors to immediately preserve evidence on their own terms, at a time, place, and pace that is best for them.
 No one can see the details of a record without explicit consent of the survivor - they are encrypted in a way that not even the Callisto team can view.

-Survivors can electronically send the record they have created to their institution to trigger an investigation or a consultation.
-Callisto Campus equips institutions with a detailed account of what happened before the student ever meets with them, enabling a higher-quality and lower-trauma investigation.
+Survivors can electronically send the record they have created directly to their institution to trigger an investigation or a consultation.

-Reports submitted through Callisto led to more rapid and thorough investigations and reduced the chances for human error.
-According to surveys, survivors most often reported in order to protect their community.
-By empowering survivors with pathways to desired outcomes, Callisto helps to stop perpetrators sooner and creates a deterrent for other would-be perpetrators.
+Reports submitted through Callisto lead to more rapid and thorough investigations and reduce the chances for human error.
+According to surveys, survivors most often report in order to protect their community.
+By empowering survivors with pathways to desired outcomes, Callisto helps stop perpetrators sooner and creates a deterrent for other would-be perpetrators.